nithinrenjarla/Physical-Design-Module-3/README.md

 # 1.10 Switching Threshold Voltage
 The switching threshold voltage is the input voltage at which the inverter changes from its HIGH-output state to its LOW-output state.

 The threshold voltage is affected by the transistor characteristics, device sizing, body voltage and fabrication parameters.
 The body effect is particularly important when the source-to-body voltage is not zero.

-IIIII

-Figure 10: Switching threshold analysis

 The calculated and simulated values are compared to understand the relationship between the theoretical equations and the actual device behavior.

 # 1.11 Voltage Transfer Characteristic Analysis